angel-js/ngl.mock/README.md

 _from: [angular DI](https://docs.angularjs.org/guide/di)_

-  * Using the inline array annotation (preferred)
+  * Using the inline array annotation
   * Using the $inject property annotation
-  * Implicitly from the function parameter names (has caveats)
+  * Implicitly from the function parameter names

 ```js
 var module = angular.module('foo', []);